cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 {% endhighlight %}

 # Crossover
-The two chromosomes from the Selection step should now
+The two chromosomes from the Selection step should now be crossed over with some probability (~0.60).
+If a crossover occurs, the crossover will happen at a random position.

+For example, with two chromosomes `1110` and `1001` and randomly generated position 2, the chromosomes become `1010` and `1101`.

+{% highlight cs %}
+public IEnumerable<string> Crossover(string chromosome1,
+                                     string chromosome2)
+{
+    int randomPosition = random.Next(0, chromosome1.Length);
+    string newChromosome1 = chromosome1.Substring(randomPosition) + chromosome2.Substring(0, randomPosition);
+    string newChromosome2 = chromosome2.Substring(randomPosition) + chromosome1.Substring(0, randomPosition);
+    return new string[] { newChromosome1, newChromosome2 };
+}
+{% endhighlight %}

 # Mutation